skip to main content

 Companies often forget to install or renew their anti-malware service.
 This is discovered once computers are infected with malware, information is stolen or both.

 Consider installing anti-malware on your computers and phones.
-This protects your employees from compromised websites as well as malicious email attachments and weblinks.
+This helps protect you from compromised websites as well as malicious email attachments and weblinks.
 If possible, purchase software developed by U.S. based companies (e.g., Sophos and Malwarebytes).
 The software chosen should also automatically apply updates to your computers’ operating systems to fix vulnerabilities.

 Preparing for and Responding to Ransomware Attacks